Jewels in the Sky

 to decorate the days.

-We celebrate the counterpoints of our lives,
+We celebrate the counterpoint of our lives,

 barely pausing to reflect